halbs13/Dynamics-NAV-Payroll/au-payroll-end-of-month-processing-superannuation.md

 This process is used to calculate and post superannuation transactions to the General Ledger and create the Vendor invoices.

-To open the Calculate & Post Superannuation window,
+To open the Calculate & Post Superannuation window

 *Departments/Payroll/EOM Processing/Superannuation Processing/Calculate & Post Superannuation*